-The district dismisses students two hours early (1:10 p.m.) on Wednesdays once or twice monthly to allow for staff professional development and the program will operate during that time, too.
+The district dismisses students early on Wednesdays (2:30 pm) each week to allow for staff professional development and the program will operate during that time, too.

 The summer program provides reading and math academics at the school for 30 days, Monday through Friday from 8:30am-12:30pm (This includes summer breakfast and lunch program).
 In the afternoons, the program will facilitate children’s participation in an established program either offered by the Bettendorf Parks and Recreation Department or through planned extended enrichment days offered at Mark Twain.